jsphpndr/covid-api-bahamas/README.md

 In order to commit the new code, run the following code: `git add .` & `git commit -m <message>`.
 Your message should be 'report 343 by <your name here>' so, in my case, I would put 'report 343 by Sowmya Thottambeti'.

 Once this is done, a simple `git push` should do the trick.
+If there is no upstream branch, you may have to use `git push --set-upstream origin <branchName>`

 ### Pull Request

-On the GitHub repo, create a pull request wherein you would merge your forked version into the original main branch.
+On the forked GitHub repo, create a pull request wherein you would merge your forked version into the original main branch.
 The title of your pull request should be 'report 343 by <your name here>' so, in my case, I would put 'report 343 by Sowmya Thottambeti'.

 A member from our team will review the pull request and if everything was done correctly, we will gladly merge it into the main branch.